-The IIJA requires the MPO to ensure the funds in the TIP are based on the Year of Expenditure, meaning they are adjusted to reflect how much each phase of a project will cost in the year in which they are scheduled.
-The TIP must be fiscally constrained, which means the MPO cannot program more dollars in the TIP than are anticipated to be received between FY 2025 - FY 2028.
-A financial plan of federal funds that are programmed in the TIP for FY 2025 -FY 2028 is shown in Figure 3 for Indiana programs and Figure 4 for Kentucky programs.
+The IIJA requires the MPO to ensure the funds in the TIP are based on the year of expenditure, meaning they are adjusted to reflect how much each phase of a project will cost in the year in which they are scheduled.
+All agencies are instructed to submit project information to KIPDA based on the projected year of expenditure.
+KIPDA staff review submitted project cost estimates from MPO-dedicated project applications to ensure that estimates account for future inflation in a reasonable manner.
+For non-MPO-dedicated projects KIPDA relies upon cost estimate policy/guidance from KYTC, TARC, and INDOT.
+The TIP must be fiscally constrained, which means the MPO cannot program more dollars in the TIP than anticipated to be received between FY 2025 - FY 2028.
+A financial plan of federal funds programmed in the TIP for FY 2025 -FY 2028 is shown in Figures 3A, 3B, 3C, 3D for Indiana programs and Figures 4A, 4B, 4C, 4C for Kentucky programs.
 Fiscal constraint for state-controlled funding sources in the KIPDA TIP are confirmed by the state-wide fiscal constraint shown in both the Kentucky FY 2025-FY 2028 STIP and the Indiana FY 2024-FY 2028 STIP.
+Just as MPOs must update the TIP, it is anticipated that the state transportation agencies will update the STIPs.

-Funding - 25
+Funding - 29